Workers’ Compensation Q&A

 When should I give notice to my employer of my work injury?

-You should give notice about your injury to your employer immediately as there are time limits which will effect your right to benefits.
+You should give notice about your injury to your employer immediately as there are time limits which will affect your right to benefits.
 There are many and crucial advantages to giving notice as soon as possible and no disadvantages.

 Will my employer retaliate against me for reporting my work injury?